 The full results of the quality assessment are given in Appendix Table 2.
-The nature of the tests meant that all 24 cohort studies avoided differential verification bias (where the results of the index test influence the reference standard) and incorporation bias (where the index test is a component of the reference standard).
-In one study (25) the results of DXA were imputed for some children.
+The nature of the tests meant that all except one of the cohort studies avoided differential verification bias (where the results of the index test influence the reference standard) and incorporation bias (where the index test is a component of the reference standard).
+In one study (25) the results of DXA were imputed for some children, and thresholds of DXA used to define obesity appear to have been partly related to the results of the BMI analyses.
 It is unlikely that any time delay between conducting the index test and the reference standard would introduce bias, although no studies reported the timing of the tests.
 The description of the index tests was adequate in most studies; but little information on the reference standards was reported.

 Body mass index

 A total of 22 diagnostic accuracy studies evaluated BMI.
 Table 2 gives the results of the bivariate analysis of sensitivity and specificity, according to gender and whether the threshold was obesity (95th centile of BMI) or overweight (85th centile of BMI).
-Reference centiles for diagnosing obesity varied across studies, and included national reference standards (including for the UK), International Obesity Task Force (46), and Center for Disease Control and Prevention centiles (47).
+Definitions of obesity varied across studies, and included national BMI standardisations (including for the UK), International Obesity Task Force (46), and Center for Disease Control and Prevention centiles (47).
 Figure 1 shows the sensitivity and specificity data from each study, according to gender and threshold (obese and overweight), and summary ROC curves from the HSROC model.

-Overall BMI correctly detected 81.9% of obese children when compared to the reference standards with a false positive rate of 4% (96% specificity – Table 2).
+Overall BMI correctly detected 81.9% of obese (that is, highly adipose) children when compared to the reference standards with a false positive rate of 4% (96% specificity – Table 2).
 So most obese children will be correctly identified and few non-obese children incorrectly classified as obese.
 BMI appears to perform less well at detecting overweight: detecting fewer overweight children (76.3% sensitivity) at a higher false-positive rate of 7.9% (Table 2).

 Figure 1 shows that there was marked heterogeneity in the data across studies using BMI to detect overweight and obesity, both in sensitivity and specificity rates.
 The summary ROC curves suggest that BMI may be better at detecting overweight or obesity in girls than boys.
 At 95% specificity the detection rate was around 75% for boys, but 80% for girls.
-However the wide 95% confidence intervals seen in Table 1 mean that this difference is not conclusive.(44)Skinfold thickness
+However the wide 95% confidence intervals seen in Table 1 mean that this difference is not conclusive.

+Other possible causes of heterogeneity are the varying thresholds and standardisations used to define obesity and overweight, although the HSROC model is designed to account for differences in thresholds; difference in populations and ethnicities, and different reference standards.
+We performed a subgroup analysis comparing studies using DXA as a reference standard to those using other reference standards (see Table 4).
+Results were broadly comparable between studies using DXA and non-DXA reference standards, except that sensitivity to detect obesity was lower for other reference standards (35.3%, 95% CI 12.6 to 58.0) compared with using DXA (90.1% 95% CI 84.8 to 96.5).
+This suggests that determination of obesity may be dependent on the choice of reference standard, although results should be interpreted with caution due to the limited number of studies.
+In particular, the sensitivity was very low in the one study that used deuterium dilution.(44) Results between DXA and other reference standards were more consistent for the diagnosis of overweight.

+Skinfold thickness